Alcazar de Tolède

 FAQ: where to stay in Toledo

-Where to stay in Toledo on a budget?
+Where to stay cheaply in Toledo?

-Which neighbourhood for the finest view?
+Which sector has the finest view?

 Do you need a car in Toledo?